Popular Posts

 Then from history classes, we are also aware of various regimes who have established labour camps where prisoners are forced to do back-breaking physical work for 10-12 hours a day with little in terms of nourishment.
 Prisons in England up until the late 1800's were rampant with sickness, overcrowding and filth.

 What brought about more humane conditions in prisons throughout England and its colonies?
-The influence of two Christian people, who put their faith into action.
+It was the influence of two Christian people, who put their faith into action.

 "Clean, healthy accommodation with the provision of adequate clothing and linen; segregation of prisoners according to sex, age and nature of offence; proper health care: these were his priorities.
 There should be a Chaplain service because he was of his age in believing that spiritual starvation was a major obstacle to reformation of character.
 Finally, he was a firm believer in the work ethic and the need for prisoners to be provided with work in order that the sin of idleness could be combatted."
 [4]

 2) Elizabeth Fry (1780-1845) was a Quaker.
-This Christian group was active in social causes and were strong pacifists.
+This Christian group was active in social causes and embraced pacifism.
 Fry began to be an unlikely leader at the age of 12 when her mother died and household responsibilities fell to her.
-When older, she led literacy classes for children who could not afford to attend school and also preached in her church.
+When older, she led literacy classes for children who could not afford to attend school; she also preached in her church.

 After visiting prisons in Northern England and Scotland, Fry recognized that in the current situation, any prisoner that would eventually be released would be no better than when he or she was arrested.
 No attention whatsoever was given to rehabilitation.
 Some of her ideas were to instill self-respect in prisoners by giving them responsibilities, education and meaningful work to do.
 She had opportunity to testify at a House of Commons committee inquiring into prison conditions.
 By raising an issue that many chose to ignore, Fry was instrumental in setting new standards of humane treatment of the imprisoned.